Dirk Pitt: Classic car collection

 When Dirk Pitt is not traveling, he lives in a remodeled and refurbished hangar on the grounds of Washington National Airport, near Washington, D.C.
 A cast-iron stairway leads into a cluttered apartment with maps of the sea and models of ships scattered all about.
 The hangar houses his substantial collection of classic and antique cars, as well as a Messerschmitt Me 262 aircraft, a Ford trimotor aircraft, a Pullman railroad dining car, and a totem pole.
 The hangar also contains items collected from prior adventures, such as a cast-iron bathtub with an outboard motor fixed to one end, and is protected by a state-of-the-art security system.
 Pitt occasionally adds classic cars to his collection, purloined from a variety of antagonists over the course of his adventures.
 The character shares his affinity for cars with his creator, the author Clive Cussler.
 Relatedly, Pitt is named after Dirk Cussler, Clive's son and sometime co-writer of the Dirk Pitt adventure stories.

 Love interests and family

-Throughout his life, there are three women of significance: Summer Moran, Maeve Fletcher, and Loren Smith.
+Throughout his life, there are three women of significance: